tjlabs/TJJupiterVM-demo-ios/README.md

 After auth succeeds, the demo lets you test each stage separately.

 1. Tap `initialize`
+2. Optionally choose a scenario from `Mock Mode`
-2. Tap `configureFrame` if you want to attach the VM web frame to the on-screen container
+3. Tap `configureFrame` if you want to attach the VM web frame to the on-screen container
-3. Tap `startService`
+4. Tap `startService`
-4. Tap `stopService`
+5. Tap `stopService`
-5. Tap `closeFrame` when you want to detach the frame
+6. Tap `closeFrame` when you want to detach the frame

 `configureFrame` / `closeFrame` and `startService` / `stopService` are intentionally separated so you can verify frame lifecycle and service lifecycle independently.